brentmcconnell/aks-with-dns/PITCHME.md

 ---

 ### Internet-to-Service

+@ul
-- Pod IPs are SNAT'd to the VM's IP so that Load Balancer can route
+- Egress -> Pod IPs are SNAT'd to the VM's IP so that Load Balancer can route
 - Ingress
 - When creating a Service can optionally create a @css[text-uppercase](LoadBalancer) type
 - Implemention of Load Balancer is provide by cloud controller (Azure)